Faith sustains Marine battalion commander

 The fight against terror has touched the Roosevelt Drive church in ways large and small.

 “I’ve seen a huge, huge change from the way the military was prior to 9/11,” said Navy Cmdr.
 Allan Ross, an audiologist and Roosevelt Drive member who recently left for a new assignment in Italy.

 “The norm now is just deploy, deploy, deploy, deploy, deploy,” said Ross, an Abilene Christian University graduate who met his wife, Maki, while stationed in Japan.
 “Prior to 9/11, guys were fighting to deploy because they hardly ever got to go.”

 The Roosevelt Drive church, started in 1952 by Marines and sailors, is split about 50-50 between the military and civilians.

-“We currently have 20 Marines and sailors serving in Afghanistan,” said involvement minister Jim Bender, a former Marine helicopter pilot who gained combat experience in the Gulf War.
+“We currently have 20 Marines and sailors serving in Afghanistan,” said involvement minister Jim Bender, a former Marine helicopter pilot.
 “Their families are heroes, too, while their husbands/fathers serve in Afghanistan.”